flexera-public/policy_templates/automation/google/google_rbd_from_label/README.md

 ## Prerequisites

-This policy uses [credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
-If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
-The information below should be consulted when creating the credential.
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

-### Credential configuration
+- [**Google Cloud Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_4083446696_1121577) (*provider=gce*) which has the following:

-- [**Google Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_4184813559_1121577) (*provider=gce*) which has the following permissions:
+  - Permissions
-- The `resourcemanager.projects.get` permission
+    - `resourcemanager.projects.get`

 - [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
   - `common:org:own`